Your 2022 local culture hotlist

 TURN BACK TIME

-If you’re itching for a history fix, Blenheim Palace has a new exhibition entitled Battlefields and Baroque, from Feb-May, which tells the story of the 1st Duke of Marlborough.
+If you’re itching for a history fix, Blenheim Palace has a new exhibition entitled Battlefields and Baroque, from 15 April-June, which tells the story of the 1st Duke of Marlborough.
 A courageous leader in battle, briefly imprisoned in the Tower of London, the Duke was gifted Blenheim Palace by the Queen and married his wife purely for love.
 (HBO adaptation, when?)
 This exhibition will also include costumes from the film The Favourite, which starred the brilliant Olivia Coleman.

 Over at the Chiltern Open Air Museum, there’s a Living History Festival on 9-10 April.
 Created in partnership with YouTube and TikTok sensation Living History UK, this will tell the story of 200 years of British soldiers, with plenty to immerse yourself in.